SGrondin/bottleneck/README.md

   /* Some basic options */
   maxConcurrent: 5,
   minTime: 500
-  id: "my-super-app" // Should be unique for every limiter in the same Redis db
+  id: "my-super-app" // All limiters with the same id will be clustered together

   /* Clustering options */
   datastore: "redis", // or "ioredis"